RenatoAmaral/tiny-url-app/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- Default port, or port 8080 if none is set.
+- Default port 8080 if none is set.

 ## Contact Author